-Which is why you need to keep your immune system in infection-fighting mode And the secret to that isn’t that complicated.
-Read on for the healthy lifestyle habits you can practice in your day-to-day routine to cut down on sick days, and keep your immune system strong and ready to fight off any virus.
+This is why you need to keep your immune system in infection-fighting mode And the secret to that isn’t that complicated.
+Read on for the healthy lifestyle habits you can practice in your day-to-day routine to cut down on sick days and keep your immune system strong and ready to fight off any virus.

 Surprisingly, not only are these listed natural immune boosting tips incredibly safer than the medicinal approach but, they are also far more potent than their pharmaceutical counterparts:-

 Clean Up Environmental Issues: Air pollution, water pollution, and heavy metal exposure all work to compromise the effectiveness of your immune system.
 You need to filter your water, clean up the air in your house, and remove heavy metals from your body regularly to keep your immune system optimized.